 There are other instances with clubs with a strong civic identity alongside a distinctive nickname – for example Newcastle United / Magpies or Bristol City / Robins.
 For BCAFC to adopt a civic crest alongside the bantam signifies that the club represents Bradford and declares the culture of the club (ie underdog fighters).
 It is entirely compatible to have a civic crest alongside a nickname identity.

 BCAFC could adopt a formal civic crest yet still retain a bantams identity as a shirt badge and/or for merchandising.
+Such a dual badging approach is far from unique as the claret and amber example of Roma FC demonstrates.

 The boar’s head – as a Bradford motif – has wider potential as a shared identity for all Bradford sports clubs and could be encouraged much in the same way as the Manchester bee has been rediscovered to foster a common identity among people living in Manchester.
 (In terms of regeneration, Bradford’s problem is as much that of identity as image.
 The boar’s head is a longstanding Bradford identity with strong historical heritage that should not be overlooked or forgotten.)